 Following his tenure in public service, Mr. Nanagoulian was a Fellow and an Associate at the Center for International Affairs at Harvard University.
 Since 2005, Mr. Nanagoulian has been Director the Fund for Armenian Relief.

 Born in Kirkuk, Iraq in 1923, Kevork S. Hovnanian was an Armenian-American businessman and home builder.
 He emigrated to the United States after the 1958 Iraqi Revolution and founded Hovnanian Enterprises where he was President and CEO until he retired in 1997.

 Throughout his life he was an advocate for the Armenian people, and made a number of philanthropic contributions in support of Armenia and the Armenian diaspora.
 He passed away in 2009 at the age of 86.

-As founder and current Chairman of the FAR Board of Directors, Randy Sapah-Gulian also serves on the Board of the FAR Children’s Center.
+Randy Sapah-Gulian is the founder and current head of Allegis RPO, part of the Allegis Group, a $6 Billion global recruitment firm.
+As current Chairman of the FAR Board of Directors, Randy Sapah-Gulian also serves on the Board of the FAR Children’s Center.
 He has been responsible for increasing the size of the Board of Directors and moving FAR into new directions, specifically in the areas of social and economic development.

 Carl Bazarian is President, CEO and founding partner of Bazarian International Financial Associates, LLC, an international investment banking firm.
 Previously, Mr. Bazarian founded East-West Financial Services, worked in export finance and economic development at the U.S. Export-Import Bank, the Federal Reserve Board, the Foreign Credit Insurance Association, and served as financial advisor to the U.S. Treasury.
 He is also involved with the Armenian Assembly of America and is a recipient of the 1996 Ellis Island Medal of Honor.